Mostafathereal/Mostafathereal/README.md

 ### Hi there 👋

-I'm Mostafa, a Software Engineering Student, Computer Vision enthusias, and ML hobbyist.
+I'm Mostafa, a Software Engineering Student, and Computer Vision & ML hobbyist.

 - 🔭 Currently working on a speed estimation challenge preented by comma.ai
 - 🌱 Learning embedded AI and computer vision on the Nvidia Jetson Xavier NX